cometa-rocks/cometa/README.md

 	On first start you have to manually parse the actions.py file.
 This enables cometa to use any steps defined in the UI.
 The user can then choose from the steps in the UI.
 	`https://localhost/backend/parseActions/` ... as a result cometa will show all actions that have been parsed and are now available for selection in cometa-front.

+	Import option is also available in the Admin Section of Co.Meta.

 9. Run your first test